mpasovic/majapasovic.org/_posts/2012-05-19-twilight-zone.md

 able bodies versus disabled bodies—is that something that is determined by the socitey and its values, or is it a concept that has been contained in our minds ever since?
+*****

-What I really love about “Eye of the Beholder” is that it places its viewers in a sort of futuristic setting, a hundred years from now, at least according to the narrator of the episode.
-Everything is reversed: that which is now considered an ability has become a disability, and that which is considered a disability has become an ability.
+What I really love about “Eye of the Beholder” is that it places its viewers in a futuristic setting, a hundred years from now, as explained by the narrator of the episode.
+Everything has become reversed: that which is now considered an ability has become a disability, and that which is considered a disability is viewed as ability.
 Beauty has become ugly, and ugliness has become beautiful!
-The female patient is laughed at and rejected by her own family, friends, medical staff, and the majority of her society, and is looked upon as a an outcast, a freak who should live in complete isolation with “her own kind” (*The Twilight Zone*).
+The female patient is laughed at and rejected by her own family, friends, medical staff, and the majority of her society, and is looked upon as a an outcast, a *freak* doomed to complete isolation with “her own kind” (*The Twilight Zone*).
 “The state will allow you to live comfortably among those of your own kind” are the comforting words of the doctor to the female patient whose disability (in this case ugliness) is the only thing that marks her personality in the eyes of others.
-We are told that the hospital we see is not an ordinary hospital, that the woman we see is not an ordinary patient.
+We are told that the hospital we see is not an ordinary hospital, and that the woman we see is not an ordinary patient.
 So how do we know what is ordinary?
-The narrator is trying to deceive the viewers, and the reality is that this is not a futuristic setting, but that the action is set in the present, it is going on right before our eyes, in a store, a restaurant, a schoolyard, a café, on the biggest fashion show.
+The narrator is constantly trying to deceive the viewers, and the reality is that this is not a futuristic setting, but that the action is set in the present, it is going on right before our eyes, in a store, restaurant, schoolyard, café, even the biggest fashion show.
 Sentences that still echo in my mind are: “Who decides that people who are different have to be separated from the people who are *normal*?
 Is ugliness [disability] a crime?
 Why shouldn’t people be allowed to be different? (*The Twilight Zone*)" I wonder what would happen if we were all born without faces, but animals still had their faces: Would humans be aware that they lack something in their appearance and physiognomy?
-Would we look upon animals as ugly, just because we happen to be a more dominant and allegedly more intelligent species?
+Would we look upon animals as ugly, just because we happen to be a more dominant and, allegedly, more intelligent species?
 It is interesting how human perception of what is beautiful and ugly changes from one decade to another.
 If we look to the Hollywood movie industry of fifty or sixty years ago, faces not modified by make-up or plastic surgery, i.e.